 The Union Depot in Jackson is one of the two most important nineteenth-century railroad passenger stations in Michigan, based on overall size, quality or uniqueness of architectural character, and the importance of the community served.
 The only other surviving nineteenth-century Michigan depot that possesses a similar level of historic and architectural significance is the 1881-82 Flint & Pere Marquette Railroad East Saginaw (Potter Street) depot in Saginaw.
 Built nearly a decade later, the East Saginaw depot possesses a Late Victorian architectural character very different from Jackson’s Italianate design.
 Jackson is the premier Italianate depot in Michigan.
 It has little competition for this distinction- the nearest competitor in size is the much smaller and more simply finished former Grand Rapids & Indiana Railroad station in Kalamazoo’s Haymarket Historic District, also built in the early 1870s.
 Only a handful of older Michigan depots are known to exist.
 The oldest is probably the original Coldwater Michigan Southern depot, reportedly built c.
 1851 but moved to nearby Batavia in the 1880s, when a new depot replaced it, and only recently returned to Coldwater, to a location near the later depot.
 Another is the 1859 Chicago, Detroit & Canada Grand Junction Railroad station in Port Huron, now a local history museum standing almost beneath the Bluewater Bridge.
 Designed, it appears, by an engineer of regional importance, and unique among the early generation of railroad passenger stations in Michigan for its size and architectural distinction, the Jackson depot remains in daily service today- the oldest railroad station in the state still used for its original purpose.

-Related History and Railroad Links
+Related History and Jackson Railway Station Links

-- Check Current Amtrak Train Status at Jackson
+Looking for train scheduled and status at Jackson?
+Check Current Amtrak Train Status at Jackson